seb54000/tpcs-workstations/README.md

   - Using jwt.io website, I can see the token for google drive : "expiry": "2024-01-21T08:19:43.932962Z"
     - to read a JWT token through command line : https://gist.github.com/angelo-v/e0208a18d455e2e6ea3c40ad637aac53

+### Guacamole problem

+RDP connection on one VM is not working :

+- If needed you can log with guacadmin user through console

+working with guacadmin but not as user00 need to look at logs

 ### Unactivated regions

 You may have for instance with eu-central-2 and eu-south-2 an eeror with aws cli or terraform like `An error occurred (AuthFailure) when calling the DescribeInstances operation: AWS was not able to validate the provided access credentials`